reticivis-net/mediaforge/README.md

 - once you've set up all of the libraries, just run the program with `python main.py`. make sure it can read and write to the directory it lives in.
+- terminate the bot by running the `shutdown` command, not by terminating it in the console.